jsericksk/Simple-Chat/README.md

 Android module.
 Represents the app's data layer, used to get/save both remote and local data.
 Contains the domain layer repository implementations.

-- Dependency on other modules: *common and domain*.
+- Dependency with other modules: *common and domain*.

 ### - common